Donovan-Gamboa/Spotify-Playlist-Manager/README.md

     npm install
     ```
       This command will install all required packages such as express and spotify-web-api-node.

+3. **Move startSpotify.bat**:
+   There is a bat file called startSptofy.bat meant to be a quick launch into the application.
+    - Move the file to your desktop
+    - Edit the file so it contains the path to the folder with the spotify.js file

 ## Setup
 1. **Create a Spotify Developer Account**:
    If you haven't already, create a Spotify Developer Account.
 Once logged in, create a new app.
 You will receive: